open-organization/open-decision-framework/README.md

 ### Modifying and forking

-Note: Modified versions must remove all Red Hat branding, unless you are making a pull request or suggestion for improving the original.
+Note: Modified versions must remove all Red Hat branding, unless you are creating an official translation, making a pull request, or offering a suggestion for improving the original.

 ## Available formats
 The Open Decision Framework is available in three different formats: